 Research conducted in the Proteins and Disease Research Affinity Group, led by Yair Argon, PhD, focuses on this problem by investigating how proteins function, how they interact, and how they differ between normal and diseased tissues.
 The Proteins and Disease Affinity Group provides a forum for investigators from a variety of divisions to work together, improving the effectiveness of their research.
 Shared instruments in the Protein Core Facility, a seminar series featuring outside speakers, a monthly in-house lab meeting and a multi-investigator seed project all allow group members to interact and gain feedback on ongoing research.

-The immune system sometimes continues its attack long after it eliminates the invading disease.
-Immune system dysfunction is involved in autoimmune disorders as varied as asthma, inflammatory bowel disease and rheumatoid arthritis.
+In response to infection, the immune system employs multiple defense systems to limit tissue damage and eliminate the invading pathogen.
+Sometimes it continues its attack long after clearing the invading pathogen.
+Other times the immune system may initiate an attack even when no pathogen is evident -- . during sterile inflammation, as an example.
+Such immune system dysfunction is involved in autoimmune disorders as varied as asthma, inflammatory bowel disease, and rheumatoid arthritis.
 While autoimmune disorders often develop during childhood, they are debilitating chronic illnesses that last a lifetime.
-As discoveries in the laboratory shed light on the healing potential of the immune system, vaccines will be developed to correct autoimmune disorders by halting the immune system’s mistaken attack on the body itself.
+As discoveries in the laboratory shed light on how the immune system regulates its own function, novel and exciting approaches to treating these diseases are being developed.

-New vaccines also are being developed to help the immune system recognize and eliminate cancer.
-Unlike infectious diseases against which the immune system is prepared to defend, cancer evades detection.
-Unfortunately, traditional treatments designed to kill cancer also destroy healthy cells, leaving the immune system weak and the body defenseless.
+Rapid strides have also been made in understanding how the immune system can detect and destroy cancer.
+Unfortunately, unlike infectious diseases against which the immune system is prepared to defend, cancer often evades detection.
+Furthermore, traditional treatments designed to kill cancer also destroy healthy cells, leaving the immune system weak and the body defenseless.

-Because numerous diseases involve a component of immune system dysfunction, the Vaccines and Immunotherapies Affinity Group — which includes researchers from such different fields as cancer research, gene therapy, immunology, infectious disease, rheumatology and vaccine development — is applying shared knowledge toward a better understanding of the immune system and its powers to protect and heal.
-The Group is led by Paul Offit, MD, and Steven Douglas, MD.
+Many diseases involve a component of immune system dysfunction.
+The Protective Immunity and Immunopathology Affinity Group, including investigators from such different fields as cancer research, gene therapy, immunology, infectious disease, allergy, rheumatology and vaccine development, is applying shared knowledge toward a better understanding of the immune system and its powers to protect and heal.
+The group is led by Ed Behrens, MD, and Paula Oliver, PhD.